josephsl/wintenApps/readme.md

 ## Microsoft Edge

 * Notifications such as file downloads and various webpage alerts, as well as availability of Reading View (if using Version 1709 and later) are announced.
+* Text auto-complete will be tracked and announced in address omnibar.

 ## Modern keyboard

-Note: all features below are now part of NVDA 2018.3.
+Note: most features below are now part of NVDA 2018.3.

-* Support for Emoji input panel in Version 1709 (Fall Creators Update) and later, including the redesigned panel in Version 1809 (build 17661 and later).
+* Support for Emoji input panel in Version 1709 (Fall Creators Update) and later, including the redesigned panel in Version 1809 (build 17661 and later) and changes made in 19H1 (build 18262).
 For best experience when reading emojis, use Windows OneCore speech synthesizer.
 * Support for hardware keyboard input suggestions in Version 1803 (April 2018 Update) and later.
 * In post-1709 builds, NVDA will announce the first selected emoji when emoji panel opens.
+This is more noticeable in build 18262 and later where emoji panel may open to last browsed category, such as displaying skin tone modifier when opened to People category.
 * Support for announcing cloud clipboard items in Version 1809 (build 17666 and later).
 * Reduced unnecessary verbosity when working with modern keyboard and its features.
 These include no longer announcing "Microsoft Candidate UI" when opening hardware keyboard input suggestions and staying silent when certain touch keyboard keys raise name change event on some systems.
+* NVDA will no longer play error tones or do nothing when closing emoji panel in more recent Insider Preview builds.

 ## People